 Consent forms for SACT (Systemic Anti-Cancer Therapy)

-6 October 2016: Head and neck forms added
+October 2016: FAQs and Head and neck forms

 Are you a clinician or other healthcare professional involved with consenting and treating patients with SACT?

 We are working with Guy’s and St. Thomas’ NHS Foundation Trust to produce national standardised SACT regimen-specific consent forms.

 Endorsed by the National Chemotherapy Board, we want to support clinicians in ensuring all patients are fully informed when consenting to SACT.